 - Maximus and Minimus in Atomic Betty.

-- The Monarch and Dr. Girlfriend by season 3 of The Venture Brothers.
+- The Monarch and Dr. Girlfriend by season 3 of The Venture Bros..

 - A bit different in that, while the Monarch certainly fits the 'id' profile, Dr. Mrs. The Monarch is actually competent and reasonable in her own right, rarely given over to histrionics, in other words, a very well-composed 'ego'.

 - Dr. Drakken and Shego from Kim Possible.
-They fit this trope exactly, as he's a Mad Scientist who wants to Take Over the World, while she's content to do the stealing and fighting with teen heroines.
+They fit this trope in some ways, as he's a Mad Scientist who wants to Take Over the World, while she's content to do the stealing and fighting with teen heroines; however, they differ from the usual template in that Shego is the calm cold one while Drakken is the one who tends to shout and throw tantrums.